yoichio/public-documents/selectionapiforshadow.md

 ```
 ![image](resources/shadow.png)

-Let's see what happens if the user drags mouse in various ways.
+Let's see what happens if the user drags mouse and web author want its selection.

 ### #1. outer->inner
 The user drags mouse from ```'outer'``` to ```'inner'```.